MakeSchool-Tutorials/sa-2018-node-reddit/P03-Authentication-Authorization/content.md

 </div>
 ```
 >
-Pay special attention to the input type of that password field, `<input type="password"`, not `text`.
-This will give our password field some useful properties such as hiding users' passwords when they type.
+Pay special attention to the input type of that password field, `<input type="password"` – not `text`.
+This will give our password field some useful properties, like hiding the characters a user •••••s.

 Let's try it out!
 Go to `localhost:3000/users/new`, and now you should see a form with a username and a password field.